zhousarah/azure-compute-docs/articles/virtual-machines/availability-set-overview.md

 The cause of a shared fault domain might be that you completed following sequence when you deployed the VMs:

 1. Deploy the first VM.
-2. Stop/deallocate the first VM.
+2. Stop or deallocate the first VM.
 3. Deploy the second VM.

 Under these circumstances, the OS disk of the second VM might be created on the same fault domain as the first VM, so the two VMs will be on same fault domain.
 To avoid this problem, we recommend that you don't stop or deallocate VMs between deployments.